freefoote/dokku-beanstalkd/README.md

 ## Environment

-The target container gets an BEANSTALKD_URL environment variable in the format beanstalkd://IP:PORT/, that you can use to connect inside your app.
+The target container gets an `BEANSTALKD_URL` environment variable in the format `beanstalkd://IP:PORT/`, that you can use to connect inside your app.

 Beanstalkd does not support authentication, so anyone who can connect can access it.
-Be very careful if you choose to expose the port externally.
+Be careful if you choose to expose the port externally.

 ## Requirements